FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 - The process of the sky darkening is so gradual that it is not discernible.
 However, when the moon totally covers the sun at totality, darkness falls very rapidly.

-- 2 minutes and 36 seconds of darkness in greater Columbia, S.C., area
+- From 2 minutes and 30 seconds to 2 minutes and 36 seconds of darkness in greater Columbia, S.C., area

 - At the S.C.
 State House at Gervais and Assembly, totality will begin at 2:41:51 p.m. and end at 2:44:21 p.m.